ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/_review.md

             - "False"
         correct_answer: 1
         explanation: >
-            While it is possible to use ACL stand-alone, the optimized kernels are built into PyTorch through the oneDNN backend.
+            While it is possible to use Arm Compute Library independently, the optimized kernels are built into PyTorch through the oneDNN backend.